ywwang1314/data-mining-homework-3/Data-Mining-Exercise-3.md

 variables of greenbuildngs.
 Then we predicted two models in the test data as the same as in lasso and lm medium.
-After comparing the rmse of these models, we selected the Random Forest Model because the rmse of this model is the smallest one.Then we finished partial dependence plots between revenue per square and “green\_rating”.
+After comparing the rmse of these models, we selected the Random Forest Model because the rmse of this model is the smallest one.
+Then we finished partial dependence plots between revenue per square and “green\_rating”.

 Finally, from partial values and partial plots, the difference between “green\_rating”=1 and “green\_rating” = 0 is 61.663.
 So it means the